-For one, the Apple Watch 7 is exclusive to iPhone users, while the Fitbit Sense is both iOS-compatible and one of the best smartwatches for Android.
-There’s quite a cost difference, too: Apple’s latest smartwatch starts at $399, while the Fitbit Sense starts at $299.
+The Apple Watch 7 is exclusive to iPhone users, while the Fitbit Sense is both iOS-compatible and was of the best smartwatches for Android before the Fitbit Sense 2 was announced.
+In terms of price, you'll spend more for the Apple Watch in most cases.

 Both smartwatches support a number of health-tracking features, as well as communication tools for staying connected from your wrist.
 Users can also download a selection of third-party apps to the Apple Watch 7 and Fitbit Sense, including many of the best workout apps and best productivity apps.